Media and American adolescent sexuality: Epidemiology studies on the exposure of pornography on American adolescents

 Individuals who are already at risk of being attracted to sexual aggression are more likely to be influenced by pornographic exposure.
 That in turn explains that such individuals are more likely to believe in the various unusual sexual behaviors as common, which causes negative effects towards sexual experiences.
 However, it is important that once the negative attitudes have been formed, it was not easily reversed by education.

 Adolescent exposure to pornography is divided into two different sections: unintentional exposure and intentional exposure.
 The unintentional exposure rate for US adolescents was found to be from 19% to 32% from 2007 to 2013.
 Intentional pornography adolescent viewers from 10 to 17 years old take up 34% of the population at that age range.
 In 2012, in a study among 1000 adolescents, 66% of males and 39% of females have reported that they have been exposed to pornography.
 Between grades 3 and 10, more than 90% of children will be exposed to pornography.
 Psychiatrist Jerald says that access, affordability, and anonymity have made online sexual activity "extraordinarily common" among all ages, including adolescents.
 Older youth are more likely than younger youth to seek porn.

 Accessibility to pornography for adolescents

 With the development of technology, even with the help of parental control, teenagers still find their ways to get access to the "blocked content".
-The most common ways are exploiting the use of the Internet of thing (IoT) to connect to different devices, stealing their parent passwords, hacking the router, factory-resetting their devices, using Virtual Private Network (VPN), and bypassing filter servers by using different domain name service (DNS).
+The most common ways are exploiting the use of the Internet of things (IoT) to connect to different devices, stealing their parent passwords, hacking the router, factory-resetting their devices, using Virtual Private Network (VPN), and bypassing filter servers by using different domain name service (DNS).
 Adolescents who have their devices surveillance by parental control often feel that their privacy has been invaded by their parents.
 However, the level of information secrecy is inversely proportional to the privacy invasion behavior, followed by the Simpson's paradox.
 The relationship conflict between parents who apply parental control with no clear set rules is found.